-The Montreal cocktail is a relatively new creation.
+The Montreal cocktail is a relatively new creation, yet, not the perfect choice if you prefer your drink sweet and fruity.
 It consists of four ingredients, used in equal parts: a boozy combination of Canadian Rye Whisky, Dry Gin, Gentian liqueur, and Aperol.

 Unlike most other cocktail recipes, it wasn't invented by just one bartender.
 Instead, a group of 15 bartenders from Montreal worked together to create this official cocktail for their city.